silverweed/silverweed.github.io/_posts/2017-08-29-Composition_over_Inheritance:_lessons_learned.md

 ### Inheritance is BAD
 Inheritance is a core concept in all modern OOP languages; it's powerful, it enables code reuse, polymorphism, virtual methods and all other kinds of cool features you can think of.
-That's certainly true, but it has one problem that really clashes with videogame programming: it's very. rigid.
+That's certainly true, but it has one problem that really clashes with videogame programming: it's. very. rigid.
 Let me elaborate on this.

 You can think of a project as a collection of class hierarchies.
 In most OOP programming languages, these hierarchies